george-hawkins/pololu-romi-jetbot/README.md

 Note: the Raspberry Pi camera is fixed focus but it can be adjusted with a pliers - an easier alternative is the Adafruit [lens adjustment tool](https://www.adafruit.com/product/3518).

+**Update:** I bought a lens adjustment tool from Adafruit but the camera module arrived it came with an identical tool.

 Note: from the pictures it looks like the Waveshare 160&deg; attachment _might_ have adjustable focus (see threading), however from the descriptions of it, the all-in-one unit and the Leopard Imaging camera, they all seem to be fixed focus.

 *Important:* in various camera reviews people comment on having created shorts screwing in the camera module - so probably best to use nylon screws and washers.

-I bought a [Raspberry Pi camera V2](https://www.waveshare.com/rpi-camera-v2.htm) and [160&deg; attachment](https://www.waveshare.com/imx219-d160.htm) from Waveshare.
-It's impossible to tell if the camera is genuine but the PCB and cable look identical to those you see in Adafruit's [product images](https://www.adafruit.com/product/3099) for the camera.
+I bought a [Raspberry Pi camera module V2](https://www.waveshare.com/rpi-camera-v2.htm) and [160&deg; attachment](https://www.waveshare.com/imx219-d160.htm) from Waveshare.
+On Chinese sites it's sometimes impossible to tell if a product is really from the expected original manufacturer.
+Terms like _genuine_ or _official_ Raspberry camera module V2 can just mean _indistinguishable_ (it may even be from the same Chinese contract manufacturer).
+The camera module supplied by Waveshare comes in [RS Components](https://www.rs-online.com/designspark/raspberry-pi) packaging and looks to be the real thing.

 ---